Peloton exploring apps for Amazon Fire TV, Apple Watch: Bloomberg

 Peloton is known for its on-demand workout program on exercise bikes which allow riders to join virtually with other participants.

+“While our R&D team is always working on ideas, we have no new products to announce on either the software or hardware side”, a company spokeswoman told Reuters.

-The company’s shares fell 7.5% earlier this month after it forecast a loss for fiscal 2020 in its first earnings, following a disappointing market debut in September.
+Peloton’s shares fell 7.5% earlier this month after it forecast a loss for fiscal 2020 in its first earnings, following a disappointing market debut in September.

 Reporting by Ayanti Bera in Bengaluru; Editing by Shounak Dasgupta